HaimengBai/431slides/class_13/README.md

 ## Announcements after class:

-3. I'm fixing the typos in Slide Set 13.
+3. A new version of Slide Set 13 (and 14) is now available, fixing typos identified in class.